BenTaylorPublic/screeps/README.md

     Just used to stock extensions, spawns, and towers Always have 1 (maybe have more? idk, just 1 single for now) Just move and carry body
+    The creep has a priority queue of things it needs to stock (towers > spawn > extensions, no aging)
     Remove stocking logic from Laborers
-        (currently expensive I think)
         Would mean Laborers JUST upgrade/build
-    Logic for stocking should be
-        When spawning or shooting turrent
-        Request energy equal to the amount spent
-        The creep has a priority queue of things it needs to stock (towers > spawn > extensions, no aging)

 Observers
-    Add a "Weakling to crush" for RCL levels 1 and 2
+    Add a "Weakling to crush" for RCL levels 1 and 2 Rework system:
+        Just have an array of observers
+        Remove the current flag
+        Have a constant for the height and width Observers can overlap in they're area, but oh well lol
+        Data:
+            CurrentLookingPos
+            Id<StructureObserver>

 Writing on a room sign via a flag